The timeline of a winding up petition

 Timeline: between the London Gazette advert date and the hearing date

-After the advert is placed, your bank is likely to freeze your bank account, and you may find that other creditors apply to attach their debt to the petition.
-This means that in order to avoid winding-up, you will now need to deal with their debt as well.
+Once the advert is placed, your bank is likely to freeze your bank account, and other creditors can apply to attach their debt to the petition.
+This means that in order to avoid winding-up, you’ll need to deal with their debt as well.

 Stage 6.
 The winding-up petition hearing